robsonfelix/VMDetector/readme.md

 ---

 Robson Felix
-	- robson dot felix at gmail dot com
+	- robson dot felix at gmail dot com (_use this for everything that is not available via GitHub features_)